Heinrich Pfendner

-Heinrich Pfendner (Hollfeld Oberfranken, c.
-1590 – Würzburg, 1630) was a Bavarian organist and composer.
+Heinrich Pfendner (c.
+1590 in Hollfeld Oberfranken – 1630 in Würzburg) was a Bavarian organist and composer.
 A native of Franconia, Pfendner was in the service of Johann Jakob von Lamberg, Bishop of Gurk (Austria) by 1614, and joined the chapel of Archduke Ferdinand of Austria at Graz by 1615.
 By 1618 Pfendner was court organist in Würzburg for Johann Gottfried von Aschhausen, who was simultaneously Prince-Bishop of Würzburg and Bamberg.
 He then served his successor, Philipp Adolph von Ehrenberg of Würzburg, until his death in 1630.
 Pfendner was one of the first South German composers to have experimented with the new Italian concerted style in his church compositions.
 His extant works include four printed books of motets, an eight-voice setting of Psalm 50 (1645), two organ canzonas, and a handful of motets printed in contemporary anthologies.